Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 #### Project Goals

-* Responsive design to make the website accessible on different screen sizes.
+* Simplified and secure online shopping experience for the customer.

-* Structure is easy to understand and navigates effortlessly for an easy shopping experience.
+* The website is easy to navigate and user friendly.

+* Responsive web design to be compatible on all devices.

-* The website desing and colors are appealing to the customers.
+* Aesthetically pleasing website design and colors.

-* Customers are offered the opportunity to register an account.

-* Easy shopping process to create a pleaseant experince for the customer.
+* Users will be able to register an account, add wish list, add cart and make secure payment.

 #### User Goals

 **Shopping Experience**

-* As a shopper, I want to easily find the products and their details.
+* As an online shopper, I want to easily find the products and their details.

-* As a shopper, I want to view products on a specific category.
+* As an online shopper, I want to view products on a specific category.

+* As an online shopper, I want to view products on a specific brand.

+* As an online shopper, I want to add products to a whish list for later viewing.

-* As a shopper, I want to be able to sort the products depending on their price, rating or category.
+* As an online shopper, I want to be able to sort the products depending on their price, rating or category.

-* As a shopper, I want to be able to search for products using specific keywords.
+* As an online shopper, I want to be able to search for products using specific keywords.

-* As a shopper, I want to easily select the quantity of products to be purchased.
+* As an online shopper, I want to easily select the quantity of products to be purchased.

-* As a shopper, I want to easily view the current purchase amount.
+* As an online shopper, I want to easily view the current purchase amount.

+* As an online shopper, I want to securely make payment.

-**Shopping Bag and Checkout**
+**Shopping Cart and Checkout**

-* As a shopper, I want to view all items currently on my shopping bag and be able to update them.
+* As an online shopper, I want to view all products currently on my shopping cart and be able to update them.

-* As a shopper, I want to easily provide my shipping and payment information during the checkout.
+* As an online shopper, I want to easily provide my shipping and payment information during the checkout.

-* As a shopper, I want to feel my personal and payment data is being handled securely.
+* As an online shopper, I want to make payments securely.

-* As a shopper, I want to receive an order confirmation once I have finished my purchase.
+* As an online shopper, I want to receive an order confirmation once I have finished my purchase.

-* As a shopper, I want to receive an order confirmation email for my records.

 **User Accounts**

-* As a frequent shopper, I want to be able to register an account using my email address to be able to keep my records and interact with the website.
+* As a frequent shopper, I want to register an account using my emailid and logon to the website subsequently.

-* As a frequent shopper, I want to receive a confirmation once my account has been registered to make sure the information entered was correctly.
+* As a frequent shopper, I want to receive a confirmation email once my account has been registered to make sure the information entered was correctly.

-* As a registered shopper, I want to easily log in and out from my account.
+* As a registered shopper, I want to easily sign in and sign out of my account.

 * As a registered shopper, I want to be able to recover access to my account in case I forget my password.

-* As a registered shopper, I want to have a personalized profile page where I can keep my contact information updated and see my past orders.
+* As a registered shopper, I want a profile page where my contact details are saved.

+* As a registered shopper, I want to see historic order details.

 **Product Admin**

+* As an admin user, I want to add new products.

-* As a site admin, I want to be able to add and update products.
+* As an admin user, I want to update existing products.

-* As a site admin, I want to be able to remove product no longer available.
+* As an admin user, I want to remove products.

 **Wishlist**

 * As a user, I want to add my favourite products to the wishlist to purchase in the future.

 * As a user, I want to add and remove products from the wishlist.

 **Newsletter Subscription**

-* As a site admin, I want shoppers to be able to provide their contact information to be able to reach out to them with information and offers.
+* As an admin user, I want shoppers to be able to provide their contact information to be able to reach out to them with information and offers.

 #### Strategy Table